mhyounis/wiscobolt/README.md

 # wiscobolt
-A deterministic, finite-element photon-electron Boltzmann transport solver for problems in radiation therapy.
+A deterministic, finite-element photon-electron Boltzmann transport solver for problems in the context of radiation therapy.

 Contact the author at myounis@wisc.edu